-If you are experiencing any or a number of these it is a good idea to get checked out by your Doctor immediately.
+If you are experiencing a number of these it is a good idea to get checked out by your doctor immediately.

 Staging of Bowel Cancer